 Eat fruit.
 Some fruit is better than no fruit, however FRESH fruit will be synced with your immediate environment.
 In Ayurveda it is not recommended to eat cooling fruits from the tropics during the cold months because it smothers our agni (our internal fire fueling our body), so check out the markets :) Autumn fruit- apples, pears, berries, squashes.

 Eat QUALITY protein.
 Our favourite is a meat roast with veggies and potatoes at this time of year with the cooler temperatures rolling in.
-We did a post on the importance of animal proteins here, so check that out if you eat primarily plant-based, and especially if you need to boost your immune system.
+Legumes are a tasty source of plant-based protein and also are great in a stew.

 Eat salt.
 Ensure your mineral levels are balanced, this helps with hydration.
-Be a snob though, don't just eat any salt (like a sodium-only salt, this can raise hypertension stress levels!)- Choose a mineral-dense salt.
-If you have never done this before, try it, your cells will love you.
+Be a snob though, don't just eat any salt, choose a mineral-dense salt.
 Go to the health section of the grocery store and buy a salt that is too 'expensive' .. lol, mix this with a cheaper bulk sea salt, so at least you are getting a wide spectrum of minerals for less of a price.